'Powell's curve' plunges to new lows, flashing US recession warning

 Research from the Fed has argued that the "near-term forward spread" comparing the forward rate on Treasury bills 18 months from now with the current yield on a three-month Treasury bill was the most reliable bond market signal of an imminent economic contraction.

-That spread USDAM3L18MF3M=, which has been in negative territory since November, plunged to new lows this week, standing at nearly minus 170 basis points on Thursday.
+That spread, which has been in negative territory since November, plunged to new lows this week, standing at nearly minus 170 basis points on Thursday.

 Fed Chair Jerome Powell said last year that the 18-month U.S. Treasury yield curve was the most reliable warning of an upcoming recession.